 Just like many other Scandinavian amusement parks, Liseberg offers an impressive collection of flat rides.
 One of the latest additions in this segment is Loke, an Intamin Gyro Swing.
 I’m usually not that fond of swinging attractions, but my Dutch friends convinced me to give it a try.
 Luckily, the ride was a lot more spectacular and less nauseating than I expected.
 Forceful and intense experience.

+Jukebox is a funfair classic and I love this kind of ride.
+Liseberg’s version features a cool theme, funky music and some pops op airtime.
 One of Liseberg’s most impressive thrill rides is Mechanica.
 This Zierer Star Shape features some mysterious theming elements and IMAscore composed a great soundtrack.
 Everything about this ride is grand.
 Everything, except the actual experience.
 It’s a little slow and we don’t turn upside down at all.
 Boring wouldn’t be the correct word to describe Mechanica, but tame is the least I could say.

 Other thrills can be found on top of the Liseberg hill.
 One of them is called AtmosFear and this is a 90-metre tall drop tower manufactured by Intamin.
 This used to be a regular observation tower, but it was made slightly more exciting for the 2011 season.
 The atmosphere around AtmosFear (this expression was just too cute to be left unused) is great.
 The ride is themed in a dark, industrial way and that certainly adds some extra excitement.
 But despite this elaborate decoration, the ride was a little disappointing.
 It’s actually one of the least interesting drop towers I’ve done so far.